PAST2212/domainthreat/README.md

 4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations on domains which neither contain your brand names in domain name nor are similar registered, but in page source code of website (used/listed on website).
 Some "TUI" Names are listed per default.

-A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist

 # **Notes**

 **Authors**